 Stadia integrates with YouTube

 - Crowd Play: It is really going beyond gaming imagination.
 You can jump to the game right in between a YotTube Stream when a YouTuber opens up the game all of a sudden

-Summary with a viewpoint: Without a shadow of a doubt, Google Stadia is reportedly more powerful than any console on the market right now.
+Without a shadow of a doubt, Google Stadia is reportedly more powerful than any console on the market right now.
 It has also had an upper hand for being easier to upgrade as hardware upgrades happen remotely at the server-side.
 You can also choose from 1080p up to 4K.
-4K support is at 60fps with HDR and full surround support system.
+4K support is at 60fps with HDR and a full surround support system.

 It is already being called the future of games, and Google is still preparing itself to launch 8K gaming support.
 Hope this development will bring some propitious results for Google & for the gaming industry.

 Well, to end with, here is a catch here with the launching of this gaming console.
 Flutter (Open-source platform of Google) official website (https://flutter.dev/clock) is showing a timer scheduled to last for 19 November, which is the official launch date of “Google Stadia”.
 So, if we believe in the rumors, the Stadia app is completely developed on Flutter.
 If it is true, then this is the biggest breakthrough for Flutter as a developing platform and the biggest delight for the developer’s community.